 \section{Abstract}

-In this article, we extend Grothendieck's standard conjectures to cycles on degenerated fibers and use them to define some decompositions for the arithmetic Chow group of Gillet--Soul\'e.
-In the local setting, our decompositions provide non-archimedean analogues of ``{\em harmonic forms}" on K\"ahler manifolds.
-In the global setting, our decompositions provide canonical arithmetic liftings called ``{\em $\sL$- liftings}" of algebraic cycles on varieties over number fields, and thus provide a new height pairing called the {\em $\sL$-height pairing} as one extension of Beilinson--Bloch's pairing of homologically trivial cycles.
+In this article, we extend Grothendieck's standard conjectures \cite[Conjectures 1, 2]{Gr} to cycles on degenerated fibers and use them to define some decompositions for the arithmetic Chow group of Gillet--Soul\'e.
+In a local setting, our decompositions provide non-archimedean analogs of ``{\em harmonic forms}" on K\"ahler manifolds.
+In a global setting, our decompositions provide canonical arithmetic liftings called ``{\em $\sL$- liftings}" of algebraic cycles on varieties over number fields and thus provide a new height pairing called the {\em $\sL$-height pairing} as one extension of Beilinson--Bloch's pairing of homologically trivial cycles.

 \centerline{\em To Benedict Gross on his 70th birthday}